 Route 110 and 113 Methuen Rotary Study - 2008

 Completed in April of 2008, the purpose of this conceptual planning study was to evaluate and address transportation issues at the Route 110/113 Rotary Interchange at I-93 in the City of Methuen and surrounding region.
 The study also examined transportation issues related to industrial development along Route 113 in Dracut, as the related traffic uses the rotary to access the interstate system.
 In coordination with the Study Advisory Committee, a plan of short and long-term improvement alternatives was recommended.
 Included in this plan were two potential long-term alternatives that would reconstruct the Exit 46 interchange to improve mobility and safety.
 In July of 2008, MassDOT’s Highway Division began the project development process to identify and move forward with a preferred alternative.
-For more information on the current status, please visit the I-93/Route 110/Route 113 Interchange project website for more information.

 I-495 Corridor Transportation Study - 2008